karjanme/wx-twitter-bot/README.md

 In order to use this application with Twitter, developer credentials are required.
 Get them [here](https://developer.twitter.com/).

+### Docker

+This application can be run in a docker container using a published image.

+Required volume mapping:
+`/app` should point to a directory on your host which contains the `.env` file.
+This is also a good parent for the data and log sub-directories which are required for the application.

 ## Environment Variables

 | Name | Description |